 Lung-Amam, Willow.
 2017.
 Trespassers?: Asian Americans and the Battle for Suburbia.
 Berkeley: University of California Press.

 Lung-Amam, Willow, Eli Knaap, Casey Dawkins, and Gerrit-Jan Knaap.
 Opportunity for Whom?
 The Diverse Definitions of Neighborhood Opportunity in Baltimore.
-City and Community (accepted).
+City and Community (forthcoming).

 Lung-Amam, Willow, Stacy Harwood, Gerardo Sandoval, and Siddhartha Sen. 2015.
 Teaching Equity Planning in a “Post-Racial” Multicultural World.
 Journal of Planning Education and Research 35, 3: 336-342 (Special issue: Equity Planning Revisited).

 Lung-Amam, Willow.
 2015.
 Malls of Meaning: Building Asian America in Silicon Valley Suburbia.
 Journal of American Ethnic History 34, 2: 18-53.
 (Special issue: Asian Americans in Suburbia).
 Republished in: Bukowczyk, John (ed).
 2016.
 Immigrant Identity and the Politics of Citizenship.
 Urbana-Champaign: University of Illinois Press.